(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 Her finger fractures were nondisplaced transverse fractures of the proximal metaphysis of the proximal and distal phalanges of the thumb.

 The pedestrian didn’t own a car.
 She didn’t live a relative who owned a car.
 Thus, she was able to get $10,000 in personal injury protection (PIP) insurance benefits from the insurance company of the driver who hit her.

-United Auto Insurance Company insured the car that hit her.
+United Automobile Insurance insured the car that hit her.
 Therefore, they paid $10,000 directly to her medical providers for her medical bills.
 This left her owing very little in medical bills.

 Additionally, United Auto Insurance Company insured the at fault driver with a $10,000 BIL insurance policy.
 United Auto paid us the $10,000 BIL limits to settle her personal injury claim.

 She was very happy with her portion of the settlement.
 After my attorney’s fees, she received almost the entire settlement.
 Here is a picture of us after gave her the settlement check: